isomerpages/moe-yuhuasec/_our-ccas/Physical Sports/Floorball.md

 ### Background

 The Yuhua Floorball Team was formed at the beginning of 2019 with the merger of Yuhua Secondary’s Hockey Team and Shuqun Secondary’s Floorball Team.
-Despite the relatively short time spent playing together, the team has come together in a big way demonstrating exceptional teamwork in both trainings and matches alike.
+The CCA has always maintained a focus of developing passion for the sport and molding students to be leaders in their own way.
+As members of the Floorball team, students are given the platform to represent the school in the National School Games (NSG) B and C Division tournament as well as friendly matches on a yearly basis.

 ### Our Team